Stewart Ruch: Ecclesiastical trial

+Lawsuit

-The mother of the young girl assaulted by Rivera filed a lawsuit on May 18, 2022 in Kane County, Illinois, against Christ Our Light Anglican Church.
-The lawsuit argues that the young girl, who is referred to as Jane Doe, experienced mental anguish and emotional and physical pain because of the church’s negligence, and requests over $50,000 in damages.
+The mother of the child assaulted by Rivera filed a lawsuit on May 18, 2022, in Kane County, Illinois, against Christ Our Light Anglican Church arguing that the child experienced mental anguish and emotional and physical pain because of the church's negligence, and requests over $50,000 in damages.
 The lawsuit also names several other ACNA entities as respondents in discovery, including the Diocese of the Upper Midwest, Church of the Resurrection (the diocesan cathedral where Rivera previously attended and volunteered), the Greenhouse Movement (the church planting organization that oversaw Christ Our Light Anglican) and the Anglican Church in North America.
 The case is co-counseled by longtime sexual abuse attorney Boz Tchividjian and Chicago attorney Evan Smola.